Jss-on/Audio-Classifier-Trainer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is for View Only.
+You may look at the code, but you are not authorized to use, modify, or distribute the code or any of its components.
+For more details, refer to the LICENSE.md file.